basmalagamal/Land-Type-Classification-DEPI-Project/README.md

-# Land-Type-Classification-RNN-Project
+#  Multiband Image Classification with ResNet

-leveraging Deep Neural Networks (DNNs) to classify different land types (such as agriculture, water, urban  areas, desert, roads, and trees) based on satellite imagery from the European Space Agency’s Sentinel-2  mission.
+This project builds and trains a ResNet50-based deep learning model to classify multiband satellite images into 10 land use/land cover categories.
+The dataset includes 8-channel images, and the model is trained using TensorFlow.